shakes76/PatternFlow/recognition/Task4_ISIC_seg_S4510420_Xin_Qi/README.md

 The dataset used in driver.py is ISIC 2018 challenge data for skin cancer.
 More information can be found on https://challenge2018.isic-archive.com/.

-In the commond line, type in
+In the command line, type in

 ```bash
 python driver.py